IBM/universal-connectors/docs/general topics/aws.md

 6. Search for the log group that you created in the previous step.
 7. In the log group, locate the <account id>CloudTrail_<region> file.
 All events are logged to this file.

-#### Configure the DynamoDB filters in Guardium
+#### Configure the DynamoDB Filters in Guardium

-##### Before you begin
+##### Before You Begin

 You must have permission for the S-Tap Management role.
 The admin user has this role by default.

-#### About this task
+#### About This Task

-The Guardium universal connector is the Guardium entry point for native audit logs.
-The universal connector identifies and parses received events, and then converts them to a standard Guardium format.
-The output of the universal connector is forwarded to the Guardium sniffer on the collector, for policy and auditing enforcements.
+The Guardium Universal Connector is the Guardium entry point for native audit logs.
+The Universal Connector identifies and parses received events, and then converts them to a standard Guardium format.
+The output of the Universal Connector is forwarded to the Guardium sniffer on the collector, for policy and auditing enforcements.
 Configure Guardium to read the native audit logs by customizing the DynamoDB template.

-Supported events:
+Supported Events:

 - UpdateTable event
 - CreateTable event